blockpilgrim/poc2/docs/initiative-based-theming.md

 3. Log out and log back in

 ### Adding new initiatives
+1. Get the Entra ID group GUID(s) for the new initiative
+2. Add GUID mapping to `guidToInitiative` Map in `/packages/backend/src/services/initiative-mapping.service.ts`
-1. Update `initiativeThemes` map in `/packages/backend/src/services/initiative-mapping.service.ts`
+3. Update `initiativeThemes` map in the same file
-2. Add logo SVG to `/packages/frontend/public/logos/`
+4. Add logo SVG to `/packages/frontend/public/logos/`
-3. Add favicon to `/packages/frontend/public/favicons/`
+5. Add favicon to `/packages/frontend/public/favicons/`
-4. Update group mappings for new Entra ID security groups
+6. Test with a user assigned to the new group